A Day in the life of Working Remote At Imaginet

-Business responses to COVID-19 have created a rapid shift to work from home and/or remote working.
+Business responses to COVID-19 have created a rapid shift to working from home and/or working remotely.
 This has quickly affected all industries and has provided challenges for some organizations that were historically “onsite” focused.

-The past month at Imaginet we have had almost zero impact to our operations due to 1) most of our client projects are done remotely, 2) most of our employees are used to delivering quality work from home/remote, and 3) we are all within the North American time zones.
+The past month at Imaginet, we have had almost zero impact on our operations due to 1) most of our client projects are done remotely, 2) most of our employees are used to delivering quality work from home/remote, and 3) we are all within the North American time zones.

-Looking back at Imaginet’s history there are number of reasons why the concept of remote working has become a standard for us as an organization.
+Looking back at Imaginet’s history, there are a number of reasons why the concept of remote working has become a standard for us as an organization.

 Imaginet’s roots are as a software development consulting organization.
 In 1997 when the company was formed, the core business was around Application Lifecycle Management (aka DevOps) and Agile development with the Microsoft technology stack.
 Software development was one of the first industries to embrace remote working.
 A developer’s primary tool is a computer, and the Internet allows developers to be connected to each other regardless of where they were.
 Virtual teams of software developers became common and need for all the developers to sit together no longer existed.
 This allowed Imaginet to hire talented developers regardless of their location, and work with organizations who needed great development services across North America.
 Even in the early days of SharePoint, it was common for there to be a lot of development work to customize master pages and page layouts as well as navigation and webparts.
 Imaginet’s SharePoint development services were in demand outside of cities we had a physical presence in, so again we grew accustomed to remote work for our clients.